Dorwu-Gabriel/Dorwu-Gabriel/README.md

 ## About Me 🚀

-I'm a passionate **Technical Support and Software Engineer** with experience in **Web Development, software development, technical support, ,Networking, cloud computing, UI/UX and graphics Design**.
-I love problem solving, learning new skills, and collaborating with diverse teams to create innovative solutions.
+I'm a passionate **Technical Support and Software Engineer** with experience in **Web Development, software development, technical support, Networking, cloud computing, UI/UX, and graphics Design**.
+I love problem-solving, learning new skills, and collaborating with diverse teams to create innovative solutions.

 - 🌱 Currently learning: **Python and React**
-- 🔭 Working on: **Vision / Notice board that will help users keep up with thier daily agenders**
+- 🔭 Working on: **Vision / Notice board that will help users keep up with their daily agendas**
 - 🌍 Languages: **English**
 - 📫 How to reach me: **mathesond.gabriel90@gmail.com**
-- ⚡ Fun fact: *I love playing the piano and watching documentations*
+- ⚡ Fun fact: *I love playing the piano and watching documentaries*

 ## My Skills 🧠